ohscar/rmalloc/doc/paper/jeff.rst

 allocator has a small interface for which tests can be easily written.
 In particular, randomized testing is easy, which although not guaranteed to catch all bugs gives a good coverage.

-I decided to use Google's GTest <REF: GTest> since it was easy to setup, use and the results are easy to read.
-It's similar in style to the original SUnit <REF: SUNit> that is popular to use.
+I decided to use googletest since it was easy to setup, use and the results are easy to read.
+It's similar in style to the original SUnit [#]_ that is popular to use.
 During the development of the allocator I wrote tests and code in parallell, similar to test-driven development in order to verify that each change did not introduce a regression.
 Of the approximately 2500 lines of code in the allocator and tests, about half are tests.
 In addition to randomized unit testing there are consistency checks and asserts that can be turned on with at compile-time,